• Skip to primary navigation

 Substitutions

-• Peanuts: If you have problems with peanuts, feel free to change it for sliced almonds, pine nuts or sunflower kernels.
-They are a little different in shape, and don't have that crevice in the middle as peanuts do, but are good substitutes.
+• Peanuts: If you have problems with peanuts, feel free to change them for sliced almonds, pine nuts, or sunflower kernels.
+They are a little different in shape and don't have that crevice in the middle as peanuts do, but are good substitutes.

 Strawberry and chocolate fudge rat cut in half with a black cat on the background